Zypperman/xiandan/Organised/05 CS Practical/Software/Vim and Neovim (stopped at config)/04 File Navigation.md

 ## Important filepaths

-- `:h rtp` - enter command mode, do help docs for your runtime directory.
+- `:h rtp` - enter command mode and help docs for your runtime directory.
     - `X_DG_CONFIG_HOME` - folder path where configs are stored
         - default value: `$HOME/.config`.
             - `$HOME` or `~` is where your nvim is installed. by defualt for windows, its `~/AppData/Local/nvim-data`